Redlands, California: History

+Lugonia and founding

 In 1842, the Lugo family bought the Rancho San Bernardino Mexican land grant and this became the first fixed settler civilization in the area.
-The area northwest of current Redlands, astride the Santa Ana River, would become known as Lugonia.
-In 1851, the area received its first Anglo inhabitants in the form of several hundred Mormon pioneers, who purchased the entire Rancho San Bernardino, founded nearby San Bernardino, and established a prosperous farming community watered by the many lakes and streams of the San Bernardino Mountains.
-The Mormon community left wholesale in 1857, recalled to Utah by Brigham Young during the tensions with the federal government that ultimately led to the brief Utah War.
+The current northwest area of Redlands, that astrides the Santa Ana River, was founded as Lugonia.
+The region was part of Alta California, a Mexican federal province until 1848, when it became part of the United States after the Mexican-American War.
+By 1850, California as a US state was established.
+The area received its first Anglo inhabitants in the form of several hundred Mormon pioneers, who purchased the entire Rancho San Bernardino, founded nearby San Bernardino, and established a prosperous farming community watered by the many lakes and streams of the San Bernardino Mountains.
+The Mormon community left wholesale in 1857, recalled to Utah by Brigham Young during the tensions with the US federal government that ultimately led to the brief Utah War.
 Benjamin Barton purchased 1000 acre from the Latter-Day Saints and planted extensive vineyards and built a winery.

-"The first settler on the site of the present Redlands is recorded to have erected a hut at the corner of what is now Cajon St. and Cypress Ave.; he was a sheep herder, and the year, 1865," reported Ira L. Swett in "Tractions of the Orange Empire."
+"The first settler on the site of the present Redlands is recorded to have erected a hut at the corner of what is now Cajon St. and Cypress Ave.; he was a sheep herder, and the year, 1865," reported Ira L. Swett in "Tractions of the Orange Empire".
 Lugonia attracted settlers including, Barry Roberts in 1869, followed a year later by the Craw and Glover families.
 "The first school teacher in Lugonia, George W. Beattie, arrived in 1874—shortly followed by the town's first negro settler, Israel Beal."
+Charles Nordhoff's 1873 book, "California: for Health, Pleasure, and Residence" was published.
+Nordhoff noted the regions warm winters and abundance of land.
+It attracted many people to Lugonia suffering from tuberculosis, among other ailments seeking health benefits in a dry climate, and available lands for sale.